Venkatagiri: History

-Venkatagiri was originally known as Kalimilli till 17th century and was ruled by Gobburi Polygars under Vijaynagar Empire.
+Venkatagiri was originally known as Kalimilli until the 17th century and was ruled by Gobburi Polygars under Vijaynagar Empire.
 They were defeated by Recherla Venkatadri Naidu, Nayak of Madurantakam and the nephew of Raja of Velugodu, another vassal under Venkatapathi Raya II of Aravidu dynasty of Vijayanagar.
 The village was renamed as Venkatagiri.
-By mid 17th century the Velogothi rulers shifted their capital to Venkatagiri and it lasted as a Zamindari till independence.
+By mid 17th century the Velogothi rulers shifted their capital to Venkatagiri and it lasted as a Zamindari until independence.
 It was located between two rivers, i.e., kaivalya river and godderu river.

 Temples

 Temples in Vekatagiri : Kashi Vishwanth Temple, Ramalingeswra Swami Temple, Prasanna Venkateswara Swami Temple, Poleramma Temple and Perumalla Swami Temple.

+Poleramma jatara is the annual festival in honour of Poleramma.

 Geography

 Venkatagiri is located at 13.9667°N 79.5833°E. It has an average elevation of 60 metres (197 feet).